epadam/CNN-AV1-intra-encoder/source/acceleration_av1.rst

-Review on Accelerating functions in AV1
+Review on Accelerating Functions in AV1